Skip to content

 30. “Emergency At The Airport – Pay Now”

-During supposed transit, a handler claims the kitten is held for sudden fees (border tax, crate upgrade).
+During the supposed transit, a handler claims the kitten is held for sudden fees (border tax, crate upgrade).

 Why it’s a scam: Manufactured crises force snap payments.
 Real carriers don’t collect random fees via messaging apps.